 Maramures tunes with Nicolae and his brother Victor Covaci

-This beautiful region in northwest Romania, formerly part of the Austro-Hungarian Empire, is historically ethnically mixed, and thus, extremely culturally rich.
-Romanians, Hungarians, Saxon Germans, Gypsies, and Jews share their roots in Transylvania, and the folk music reflects this diversity.
+Transylvania is a beautiful region in northwest Romania, formerly part of the Austro-Hungarian Empire.
+It is historically ethnically mixed, and thus, extremely culturally rich.
+Romanians, Hungarians, Saxon Germans, Roma (Gypsies), and Jews share their roots there and the folk music reflects this diversity.
 It is also one of the last remaining regions of Europe where rural lautari (professional Gypsy musicians) still live and work in their villages, although this is changing very rapidly due to modernization and the loss of folk traditions.
-Musical styles vary widely throughout Transylvania, although it is mostly all string-based, with the lead fiddler, or primas, as the bandleader.
+Musical styles vary widely throughout Transylvania, although it is mostly string-based, with the lead fiddler, or primas, as the bandleader.
 Like the klezmorim of old, the trade of a lautar is passed down through the family.
 These musicians learn to play by observing and copying their elders, much like children learn to speak languages.

 Photo: Eleonore Weill